COLORECTAL CANCER OVERVIEW

 Regorafenib (Stivarga) — Regorafenib is a pill form of a drug that blocks several VEGF receptors as well as other proteins referred to as kinases.
 In the United States, regorafenib is approved as a single agent for the treatment of patients who have been previously treated with fluoropyrimidine-, oxaliplatin-, and irinotecan-containing chemotherapy regimens as well as other targeted therapies.

 Cetuximab does not work for all patients.
-It depends on whether or not the tumor has a specific abnormality (a mutation in a gene called K-ras).
+It depends on whether or not the tumor has a specific abnormality (a mutation in a set of genes called RAS genes).

-- If the tumor has a K-ras mutation, cetuximab does not work.
+●If the tumor has a RAS gene mutation, cetuximab does not work.

-- If the tumor does not have a K-ras mutation, cetuximab does work (ie, it is effective).
+●If the tumor does not have a RAS mutation, cetuximab might work (ie, it can be effective)

 Unlike bevacizumab, cetuximab is active when given alone or in combination with other drugs, like irinotecan.

 Panitumumab (Vectibix) — Like cetuximab, panitumumab also targets the EGFR.
-Like cetuximab, it is effective only for tumors that do not have a specific mutation in the K-ras gene.
+Like cetuximab, it is effective only for tumors that do not have a specific mutation in one of the RAS genes.

 However, a rising CEA alone is not sufficient evidence to prompt a change in treatment.
 Disease progression should be confirmed with radiographic testing (eg, CT scan) or a biopsy before changing treatment.